Ali-Asjad/ADC_extensions/ordering.md

 2) capture_base (capture base SAID the overlay is specific to)
 3) type (community/adc/ordering/1.0)

-Next, the overlay contains order_attributes and order_entry_codes which are ordered lexicographically according to [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3).
+Next, the overlay contains ordering_attributes and ordering_entry_codes which are ordered lexicographically according to [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3).

-Inside order_attributes is an array of attributes which are insertion ordered.
-Inside order_entry_codes are attributes which are ordered lexicographically, with arrays of entry codes for each attribute which are insertion ordered.
+Inside ordering_attributes is an array of attributes which are insertion ordered.
+Inside ordering_entry_codes are attributes which are ordered lexicographically, with arrays of entry codes for each attribute which are insertion ordered.

 **Example**: